 It was the place, yes, because you cannot not be moved by Yellowstone, but more than that it was a singular moment of kindness.
 It will forever stand out, especially whenever things are bleak or when I doubt humanity’s capacity for compassion.

-Traffic started early that morning.
+Traffic started in the early morning.
 I could hear cars at 6:30, and while it initially surprised me, I realized it shouldn’t.
 The park is nearly 3,500 square miles.
 Most of that may be wilderness, but it still takes a lot of people to manage the millions that visit every year.

 It was chilly when I stepped out of the tent and I was glad I had a stash of knit caps and had put on four layers before going to bed.
 (What?
 I get cold.)
 We shared our last breakfast bar.
 It was a fast meal; we needed to get moving before the masses hit.

 If I can give you one tip for visiting Yellowstone National Park, it is this: get up early and go to Old Faithful first.
 Don’t cook breakfast, don’t stop along the way, don’t dilly-dally.
 Just go.